DevJoanaC/DevJoanaC/README.md

 ## About Me

 Certified software developer passionate about technology and programming.
-Currently, I am in my first year of a Bachelor's degree in Computer Engineering at the University of Minho, where I am enhancing my skills and deepening my knowledge in the field.
+Currently, I am in my first year of a Bachelor's degree in Informatics Engineering at the University of Minho, where I am enhancing my skills and deepening my knowledge in the field.

 ---

 ## My Journey

 - 💻 Certified Software Developer
-- 🎓 Computer Engineering Student
+- 🎓 Informatics Engineering Student

 ---